GithubConference/BigData/README.md

 READ_ME

-INSIDE MAIN MAP (NB: these have been devided into three seperate maps on Github)
+INSIDE MAIN FOLDER (NB: these have been devided into three seperate maps on Github)

 Maps
 1. Adv[anced]Im[a]g[e]Seg[mentation]